 MetaTrader 4 and 5

 The most popular trading platforms worldwide, MetaTrader is downloadable for free from MetaQuotes or through any Forex broker that uses it (and most do).
-MetaTrader is considered the standard of trading platforms due to its availability, ease of use, security and ability to be customized.
+MetaTrader is considered the standard of trading platforms due to its availability, ease of use, security, and ability to be customized.

 The platform commonly shows four chart windows, each displaying a different currency pair.
-At the top of the screen you’ll find toolbars and a “market watch” window, which displays currency pairs and their bids and asking prices.
+At the top of the screen, you’ll find toolbars and a “market watch” window, which displays currency pairs and their bids and asking prices.

 Below the “market watch” window is the navigation window where you can see your account and various indicators and other features.
 Tabs including “Trade”, “Account History”, “Alerts”, “Mailbox” and more help you navigate between windows that help you perform trades and view your trading history, access messages and more.

 Since MetaTrader is so popular, you can access thousands of reviews online to make sure it’s the one for you.
-If you’ll be using it on your mobile, you can check out reviews at Google Play and the App Store, as well as many other trading review sites.
+If you’ll be using it on your mobile, you can check out reviews on Google Play and the App Store, as well as many other trading review sites.
 MetaTrader is also available in South Africa.

 Commission and fees:

 MetaTrader itself does not charge commissions for opening and closing positions, but the broker you use may add a markup depending on currency values.
-Usually fees, or spreads, will depend on currency pairs, values and market fluctuations.
+Usually, fees, or spreads, will depend on currency pairs, values, and market fluctuations.

 Webtrader is eToro’s trading platform and is ultra easy to use, best for new and social traders.
 Even if you are brand new to trading, it will prove easy to navigate and make trades quickly.